 Parental alienation happens when one parent discredits the other parent to a child that the two parents share custody of, and it is often accompanied by several false targeted accusations.
 It could be your ex telling your child that you abandoned them, that you will hurt them if given the chance, or (for younger children) that they just don't want to see you.
 It's painfully easy for an alienating parent to destroy your relationship with your child, but there is hope.

-Kevin Hickey Law Partners is experienced in handling parental alienation cases, and we care about each and every case, even when it hurts.
+Hickey & Hull Law Partners is experienced in handling parental alienation cases, and we care about each and every case, even when it hurts.
 Give us a call because things are about to get better.

 Mon - Fri 8:30 - 5:00